microsoft/coyote/docs/_learn/tools/unit-testing.md

 ---
 layout: reference
-title: Unit testing with Coyote systematic tester
+title: Unit testing with the Coyote systematic tester
 section: learn
 permalink: /learn/tools/unit-testing
 ---

-## Unit testing with Coyote systematic tester
+## Unit testing with the Coyote systematic tester

 Common unit testing frameworks like [MSTest](https://docs.microsoft.com/en-us/dotnet/core/testing/unit-testing-with-mstest), [xUnit.net](https://xunit.net/) and [nunit](https://nunit.org/) cannot easily call the `coyote` command line tool for testing.
 In this case you can use the Coyote `TestingEngine` directly.

+The Coyote `TestingEngine` is included in the `Microsoft.Coyote.Test` package.
 The following shows a complete example using xUnit.
-The project simply includes the `xunit` and `Microsoft.Coyote` packages:
+The project simply includes xUnit and the Coyote packages:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">